 Since 1992, ACCORD has played an integral role in conflict resolution activities across Africa.
 As an Institute operating in the field of conflict prevention, resolution, and management, ACCORD specifically intervenes through mediation, negotiation and training activities.
-For the past 25 years, the organisation has been building the capacity of Africa’s leaders to resolve conflict and to address the underlying political barriers to growth and stability.
+For the past 29 years, the institution has been building the capacity of Africa’s leaders to resolve conflict and to address the underlying political barriers to growth and stability.

 The Institute’s interventions approach is recognised by the UN as a viable model for supporting peace.
 In September 2005, ACCORD became the first African NGO in history to address the UN Security Council.

-ACCORD’s current five-year vision (2017–2021) seeks to respond to a continental and global context that is characterised by extractive economic systems, socio-economic marginalisation, identity driven exclusion, social protest, demographic pressures of rapidly growing and more youthful populations, and competition over natural resources.
+ACCORD’s current five-year medium-term strategy seeks to respond to a continental and global context that is characterised by extractive economic systems, socio-economic marginalisation, identity driven exclusion, social protest, demographic pressures of rapidly growing and more youthful populations, and competition over natural resources.

-The vision informs ACCORDs strategic intent to use resources and programmes to continue to play a meaningful role in developing mechanisms and capabilities to respond, manage and transform conflicts.
+The medium-term strategy informs ACCORD’s intent to use resources and programmes to continue to play a meaningful role in developing mechanisms and capabilities to respond, manage and transform conflicts.